 The most important problem in a Wireless Sensor Network (WSN) is to optimize the use of its limited energy provision, so that it can fulfill its monitoring task as long as possible.
 Among known available approaches that can be used to improve power management, lifetime coverage optimization provides activity scheduling which ensures sensing coverage while minimizing the energy cost.
-We propose such an approach called Perimeter-based Coverage Optimization protocol (PeCO).
+In this paper, we propose such an approach called Perimeter-based Coverage Optimization protocol (PeCO).
 It is a hybrid of centralized and distributed methods: the region of interest is first subdivided into subregions and our protocol is then distributed among sensor nodes in each subregion.
 The novelty of our approach lies essentially in the formulation of a new mathematical optimization model based on the perimeter coverage level to schedule sensors' activities.
-Extensive simulation experiments demonstrate that PeCO can offer longer lifetime coverage for WSNs in comparison with some other protocols.
+Extensive simulation experiments have been performed using OMNeT++, the discrete event simulator, to demonstrate that PeCO can offer longer lifetime coverage for WSNs in comparison with some other protocols.